mkotra/spring/README.md

 - **Fabio load balancer** provides access on port 9999.
 - **Live configuration reload** is supported via **Consul** and `@RefreshScope`.
 - Well-structured **unit and integration tests**, executed in appropriate Maven build phases.
+- Virtual threads used to better utilize server resources.

 ## Prerequisites
 To run the application, you will need: